 The following sets forth the name, jurisdiction of incorporation and the IVN Group's voting equity ownership interest, as of the date of this AIF, in each of the material subsidiaries through which the Company ultimately owns its assets and operates its business.
 These subsidiaries are grouped according to the particular IVN Group project or asset to which they relate and are presented in descending order according to the chain of voting equity ownership.
 Accordingly, the first such subsidiary presented in each group is owned directly by the Company and the voting equity ownership interest of the Company in that subsidiary is shown in the right hand column opposite its name and jurisdiction of incorporation.
 The voting equity ownership interest shown in respect of each other subsidiary is, except as otherwise indicated, that of the subsidiary listed immediately above it.
-In the case of the Oyu Tolgoi Project, the IVN Group's voting equity ownership interest therein is divided between two parallel groups of subsidiaries.
+In the case of the Oyu Tolgoi Project, the Company's only material property as of the date of this AIF, the IVN Group's voting equity ownership interest therein is divided between two parallel groups of subsidiaries.